ministryofjustice/justice-gov-uk/.github/README.md

 # describe the first available pod
 kubectl describe pods -n $NSP

-# monitor the system log of the first pod
+# monitor the system log of the first pod container
 kubectl logs -f $POD -n $NSP

+# monitor the system log of the fpm container
+kubectl logs -f $POD -n $NSP fpm

 # open an interactive shell on an active pod
 kubectl exec -it $POD -n $NSP -- ash

+# open an interactive shell on the FPM container
+kubectl exec -it $POD -n $NSP -c fpm -- ash
 ````